truenas/middleware/docs/userguide/freenas_install.rst

 Press :kbd:`Enter` to return to the first menu, seen in Figure 2.3a.
 Highlight "3 Reboot System" and press :kbd:`Enter`.
 If booting from CD, remove the CDROM.
 As the system reboots, make sure that the device you installed to is listed as the first boot entry in the BIOS so that the system will boot from it.
-FreeNAS® should boot into the CLI as described in :ref:`Initial Configuration Wizard`.
+FreeNAS® should boot into the CLI as described in :ref:`Booting Into FreeNAS®`.

 .. _Installation Troubleshooting: